bburdette/hsnixinit/README.md

 The first argument is the 'import name' of the library, ie in your haskell file you'd say import nonEmpty

-The second is the 'cabal name', which you'd use in you .cabal file.
+The second is the 'cabal name', which you'd use in your .cabal file.

 The third argument is the directory of your nixpkgs git clone.